Floorp-Projects/Floorp/js/src/doc/feature_checklist.md

   [Exposure Guidelines](https://wiki.mozilla.org/ExposureGuidelines) process.
 We historically haven't been amazing at sending intent-to-prototype emails, but we can always get better.
+-  ☐ Create a shell option for the feature.
 -  ☐ Stage 2 or earlier proposals should be developed under compile time guards, disabled by default.
--  ☐ Create a preference for the feature in `modules/libpref/init/StaticPrefList.yaml` and a command line option in `js/src/shell/js.cpp`.
+-  ☐ Create a browser preference for the feature.
 -  ☐ Implement the Feature.
--  ☐ Land feature disabled by pref.
+-  ☐ Land feature disabled by pref and shell-option.
 -  ☐ Import the test262 test cases for the feature, or enable them if they're already imported.
 (See `js/src/test/Readme.txt` for guidance)
 -  ☐ Contact `fuzzing@mozilla.org` to arrange fuzzing for the feature.